anshgandhi4/Rubiks-Cube-Solver/README.md

  12. Rotate the cube so that the blue face is facing the camera and the white face is facing upwards.
  13. Repeat Step 3.
  14. The camera screen and the slider should close.
 You will be left with a message on the command prompt window.
- 15. The solve solution will be printed in (standard cubing notation)[https://www.youtube.com/embed/24eHm4ri8WM?start=0&end=51].
+ 15. The solve solution will be printed in [standard cubing notation](https://www.youtube.com/embed/24eHm4ri8WM?start=0&end=51).
  16. Follow the solution with white on the top and green in the front.
  17. If done correctly, your cube should be solved!